vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

 * InputSecurityGroups - To filter allowance of Incoming Traffic only by a set of rules.
 * Type: "RTMP_PUSH" - the consumers open a connection to the server and keep it constantly active.
 The producer will send (push) all new events to the consumers using that single always-on connection.
 In other words, the producer PUSHes the new events to the consumers.
 * Destinations - Since, we have the Type as "RTMP_PUSH", two destinations are provided which escalates the Input Class to "STANDARD_INPUT" (instead of "SINGLE_INPUT").
-This enables the the Producer to replicate the Live Stream Content by attaching the source to both of the Inputs, which is the first step towards Resiliency.
+This enables the Producer to replicate the Live Stream Content by attaching the source to both of the Inputs, which is the first step towards Resiliency.
 In our case, however we are using only `live/input1` Input.

 ### Create MediaLive Channel

 While the source stream is being encoded, we derive two outputs:
 * Encoded stream sent downstream to MediaPackage Inputs (Configured in `_buildMediaPackageOutputGroup()`)
-* Segement Files (.ts) stored in S3 (Confugured in `_buildArchiveOutputGroup()`)
+* Segment Files (.ts) stored in S3 (Configured in `_buildArchiveOutputGroup()`)

-The code below is for Archieving the live stream to .ts files:
+The code below is for Archiving the live stream to .ts files:

 ```
     function _buildArchiveOutputGroup(rolloverInterval) {